fannyvln/express-auth-server-starter/README.md

 **Live Demo**: http://auth-starter.laaksonen.io

-A boilerplate for an **Express** API that handles token based user authentication with [JSON Web Tokens (JWT)](https://jwt.io).
+A boilerplate for an **Express** API server that handles token based user authentication with [JSON Web Tokens (JWT)](https://jwt.io).
 Because *React Redux Auth Starter* is simply an API, we also need a client-side application to enable users to interact with the API.
 [React Redux Auth Starter](https://github.com/laaksonen/react-redux-auth-starter) is a React & Redux application made just for that, and it is designed to work in unison with *Express Auth Server Starter*.